How to send email from Claude.

 "Hello from Claude" and a short welcome message.

-Beyond transactional: campaigns and flows
+Campaigns and flows

-Sending a single email is the warm-up.
-The real fun starts with campaigns (one-time sends to a list or segment) and flows (automated sequences triggered by events like signups or purchases).
+Campaigns (one-time sends to a list or segment) and flows (automated sequences triggered by events like signups or purchases).

 Creating a campaign.